|HMRC Reference:Notice 163 (May 2014)||View Change History|

 At the end of the accounting period, total the entries in the spoilt wine record of all destroyed and reprocessed wine and transfer the total to your wine duty account for claiming relief on your wine duty return.

-You may take these for analysis and organoleptic appreciation (but not consumption) provided you enter the quantities and reasons for removal in your samples records.
+You may take these for analysis and organoleptic appreciation (but not consumption) within your licensed premises provided you enter the quantities and reasons for removal in your samples records.

 The samples should be used up in tests, destroyed or returned to process when you have finished with them.

-You may take these provided you enter the quantities and reasons for removal in your samples records.
+You may take these provided you enter the quantities and reasons for removal from your licensed premises in your samples records.
 Trade samples must: